Tanukiii/IMDB-Deep-Learning-Models-and-Bert/README.md

+# Sentimental Analysis(感情分析) in IMDB
-# IMDB :Deep Learning Models and Bert for Sentimental Analysis
+# Deep Learning Models(DNN,LSTM) and Bert for Sentimental Analysis

 This is a tutorial of Deep Learning model(DNN,LSTM) and Bert(Ktrain)for Sentimental analysis.